guibueno/guibueno.github.io/_landscapeaudit/memrise.markdown

     text: "'Words Learned' (short-term memory) and 'Words Mastered' (long-term memory)"

 ## AUDIO
 audio-overview: "The app uses audio as one of the main forms of exercise prompts.
 For example, the user listens to the audio and finds the appropriate translation among several options.
-Most of these prompts, at least in the beginning, consist of single words, or very short sentences.</p><p>Besides that, whenever a new word is being introduced, the app plays its spoken version and also displays its written form and its translation."
+Most of these prompts, at least in the beginning, consist of single words, or very short sentences.
+Also, the introduction of a new word consists of displaying the written side by side with its translation and a button to hear it spoken"
 audio-images:
   - 1
   - 2